ETS-Android4/capstone22/README.md

 Specify the commands for a developer to run the app from the cloned repo.

-To run the application from Android Studio, the user must select an avaliable device to emulate the Android app on.
+To run the application from Android Studio, the user must select an available device to emulate the Android app on.
 Once they have one selected, the user can go to Build > Make Project.
 After that, there should be no issues running the application.